 As a tourist visiting Paris for the first time, you’re looking for ways to experience all that the city has to offer.
-You’ve seen pictures of the beautiful squares in Paris, and you want to know which ones are worth visiting.
+You’ve seen pictures of the beautiful squares in Paris and want to know which ones are worth visiting.
 This article will help you do just that.

 Table of Contents